jonas-vriend/fs_project/README.md

 # To do list:
-- Need to test current code against many BS and IS from several companies to identify weaknesses in regex and ocr
+## TOP PRIORITIES:
+- OCR fails to detect single charater values (See UHG BS 24).
+Also can split lines that shouldnt be split if it thinks they are crooked.
+    - Potential fixes: maybe preprocessing to dilate cjharacters so OCR can detect them, download easyocr package and tweak tolerances so splitting does not occur, get a better (hopefully free) ocr
+- Track $ signs since they are actually useful in separating the sections of A and L&SE
+- Need to handle tricky _ 0s.
+IDEA - if the detect_lines finds it, and its within the appropriate x thresholds, and the line item it matches up with has exmpty values, and there isnt a value dorectly above it within a certain threhold then it can be incldued.
+- logic that uses y pos to defend against values being split by OCR
+- add indentations
+- Need to be able to handle several docs especially overlapping years.
+## REST:
 - OPTIONAL - Threshold to binarize image set at 160.
 Worked so far but could cause issues.
-Alternative is dynamic setting, but in texting led to a ton of artifacts.
+Alternative is dynamic setting, but in testing led to a ton of artifacts.
-- Play with other OCRs and see if accuracy improves.
-- Need to be able to handle several docs especially overlapping years.
+- hook this up to excel and format it with openpyxl
-- Defensive programming that identifies likely haluccinations, maintains integrity of line item values, and highlights suspect cells in final output
+- list of malformed lines that are highlighted in final excel output
-- clean up functions: build_bs should be renamed to build_fs and split into multiple functions. add comments and docstrings where necessary
 - At some point HTML frontend
-- Apple IS doesnt work rn because of different cuts that repeat years and current class construction is inflexible.
-If issue persists, may need to change attribute from dictionary to something else
+- Use some sort of spell check autocorrect on labels to handle OCR hallcuinations - obv would prefer to just have better ocr
 - OPTIONAL: Add FYE Line

 ## BS Problems Im aware of:
 - Apple 2015: OCR doesnt catch the 0 in current portion of term debt.
-- Apple 2017: Minor misspellings from OCR but fine otherwise.
+- Apple 2017: Looks good
-- Apple 2021: Looks great
+- Apple 2021: OCR splits the 26 off of FYE line
-- Apple 2023: Looks great
+- Apple 2023: Looks good
-- Apple 2024: OCR doesnt catch 7 in AOCI
+- Apple 2024: Looks good
+- UHG 2024: single digit value 9 not caught - really bad

 ## IS Problems Im aware of:
 - Walmart 24: multiple lines that say consolidated net income.
 - Walmart 24: values recorded as -- for 0 break regex

-## Redesign:
-- consider altering OCR function to allow for more lenient threshold for joining lines.

-TO DO TOMORROW
-- At some point probabky need to store text as dict and include x coords for indentation / formatting
-- Make found date logic more flexible so that it adds junk and doesnt break if the date isnt found but deletes it if the date is found.